Energinet-DataHub/geh-core/source/App/documents/registrations/feature-management.md

 ### General principles

-- DO keep the number of active feature flags low in an area at all times.
+- :heavy_check_mark: DO keep the number of active feature flags low in an area at all times.
     - Aim for having short lived feature flags, and remove them as soon as they are obsolete.
-- DO use feature flags to enable/disable functionality at a high level, like:
+- :heavy_check_mark: DO use feature flags to enable/disable functionality at a high level, like:
     - Enable/disable a functionality at an application level by using a *feature flag*.
     - Enable/disable an Azure Function using a *disabled flag*.
-- DO NOT use feature flags to enable/disable functionality at a low level, like:
+- :x: DO NOT use feature flags to enable/disable functionality at a low level, like:
     - Enable/disable functionality deep within a component.

 ### Document feature flags

-- DO document all active feature flags within an area, in Confluence or other *easy to spot* place.
+- :heavy_check_mark: DO document all active feature flags within an area, in Confluence or other *easy to spot* place.
-- DO document when a feature flag can be removed so we continuously have focus on keeping the number of active feature flags low.
+- :heavy_check_mark: DO document when a feature flag can be removed so we continuously have focus on keeping the number of active feature flags low.

 ### Recommended implementation pattern for feature flag management